WhatTheDickens/engl340-s24/mod-6/machines-that-read.md

 Now go to where you saved the file — whatever method you chose — and open it in VS Code.
 Next, open it in a browser such as Firefox, Chrome, Safari, or Edge.
 You won’t see the panels or the pop-ups or any of the features included in the fluid-text edition.
 All you’ll see is the same XML/TEI code.

 Scroll through the code — on GitHub, in VS Code, or in your browser window - until you get to the first paragraph of “Solitude.”

-Now take a moment to complete an assignment in which you try to identify what some of the different TEI tags are saying about the paragraph.